 And now, on to our Top Three classic delicacies in the “grab and go” category, delicious snacks for visitors and locals alike.

 Spam Musubi (spam moo-soo-bee) – Spam Musubi had its birth in Hawai’i during World War II.
 Because of the high-calorie content (1080 calories per can) and the long shelf life (three years), Spam dishes were the perfect rations for troops everywhere.

-After the war, there was a surplus of Spam that filtered out to the civilians.
+After the war, a surplus of Spam filtered out to the civilians.
 And then, the Japanese snack called onigiri* was paired with Spam to create the ubiquitous snack we now call Spam Musubi.
-These days, you can find Spam Musubi almost everywhere, including Gas Stations.
+Nowadays, you can find Spam Musubi almost everywhere, including Gas Stations.
 The Hawaiian Power Bar!